Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

-where $\tilde{P}$ or $\tilde{Q}$ is the distribution of the output of $T$ when the input has distribution $P$ or $Q$, respectively. \item The R\'enyi divergence is non-negative for any order $\alpha > 0$. \end{enumerate} Now consider the following set-up.
+where $\tilde{P}$ or $\tilde{Q}$ is the distribution of the output of $T$ when the input has distribution $P$ or $Q$, respectively. \item The R\'enyi divergence is non-negative for every order $\alpha > 0$. \end{enumerate} Now consider the following set-up.
 Let $X$ be a real-valued random variable with distribution $P$, such that $P \ll G$.
-For any $t \ge 0$, let $P_t$ denote the output distribution of the $\OU(t)$ channel with input $X \sim P$.
+For every $t \ge 0$, let $P_t$ denote the output distribution of the $\OU(t)$ channel with input $X \sim P$.
 Then, using the fact that the standard Gaussian distribution $G$ is left invariant by the Ornstein--Uhlenbeck channel family together with the data processing inequality \eqref{eq:DPI_Renyi}, we have

-In other words, as we increase the noise parameter $t$, the output distribution $P_t$ starts to resemble the invariant distribution $G$ more and more, where the measure of resemblance is given by any of the R\'enyi divergences.
 This is, of course, nothing but the second law of thermodynamics for Markov chains (see, e.g., \cite[Section~4.4]{Cover_and_Thomas} or \cite{Mackey_book}) applied to the continuous-time Markov process governed by the Langevin equation \eqref{eq:OU_SDE}.
-We will now show, however, that the Gaussian log-Sobolev inequality of Gross (see Theorem~\ref{thm:Gross_LSI}) implies a stronger statement: For any $\alpha > 1$ and any $\eps \in (0,1)$, there exists a positive constant $\tau = \tau(\alpha,\eps)$, such that
+We will now show, however, that the Gaussian log-Sobolev inequality of Gross (see Theorem~\ref{thm:Gross_LSI}) implies a stronger statement: For every $\alpha > 1$ and $\eps \in (0,1)$, there exists a positive constant $\tau = \tau(\alpha,\eps)$, such that